 Volumetric measurement.
-For very small flows, e.g., lowflows in ditches or small streams or discharge from drain outlets, the most accurate method of discharge measurement is to simply measure the time required to fill a container of known volume.
+For very small flows, e.g., low-flows in ditches or small streams or discharge from drain outlets, the most accurate method of discharge measurement is to simply measure the time required to fill a container of known volume.
+In some circumstances, it may be necessary to use sandbags to temporarily channel flow to a practical collection point.
 Volumetric measurements should be repeated several times and an average computed.